In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 Next, you should be brought to a "Success!" page, which basically just confirms your chosen Username.

-Click the "Log In" to log into WordPress with the credentials you just specified.
+Click the "Log In" link to log into WordPress with the credentials you just specified.

 After logging in, you'll find yourself on your WordPress Dashboard.